topherCantrell/robots-piCreate/HARDWARE.md

 serial port.

 The "Create" products are Roomba robots the iRobot company made just for hobbyists.
-The serial port is available through a provided serial cable (and through the cargo-bay connector in the first series of "Creates".
+The serial port is available through a provided serial cable (and through the cargo-bay connector in the first series of "Creates").

 There are two versions of the serial interface.
 The older models use this protocol: